okfde/fragdenstaat_de/README.md

 ## License

-Froide and fragdenstaat_de are licensed under the MIT License.
+Froide and fragdenstaat_de are licensed under the AGPL License.

 Some folders contain an attributions.txt with more information about the copyright holders for files in this specific folder.